All About T-shirt Quilts

 The Stained-glass Too Cool or Puzzle Style

 What: This style of T-shirt quilt was created by Too Cool T-shirt Quilts in 2019.
 It is very similar to our Too Cool style - but with an added kick that is the leading.
+The leading is a very thin line of color between the blocks.
+It looks like a stained-glass window.

-All the blocks are different sizes and the blocks are puzzled together so that there are neither columns nor rows.
+All the blocks are different sizes, and the blocks are puzzled together so that there are neither columns nor rows.
 Since Too Cool T-shirt Quilts is trademarked, other companies making this style of quilts must call them something else – most will use the term variable or puzzle.

 Look: Awesome!
 None of the designs are cut off or left hanging with too much blank T-shirt around them.
 The puzzle style also makes you work to figure out the pattern.
 But since the design is random, you end up spending time looking at and appreciating the quilt.